History of Christianity in Ukraine: Ukrainian Orthodox Church

-The Ukrainian Orthodox Church, sometimes abbreviated as UOC-MP, operates as an autonomous church under the Moscow Patriarchate.
+The Ukrainian Orthodox Church (UOC), operates as an autonomous church that was formerly part of the Moscow Patriarchate until declaring its full independence in 2022.
 The head of the church is Metropolitan Onufriy who was enthroned in August 2014 as the "Metropolitan of Kyiv and all Ukraine".
-The UOC-MP claims to be the largest religious body in Ukraine with the greatest number of parish churches and communities counting up to half of the total in Ukraine and totaling over 10 thousand.
+The UOC claims to be the largest religious body in Ukraine with the greatest number of parish churches and communities counting up to half of the total in Ukraine and totaling over 10 thousand.
 As of 2007, the UOC also claimed to have up to 75% of the Ukrainian population.
 Independent survey results, however, show significant variance, as many Orthodox Ukrainians do not clearly self-identify with a particular jurisdiction and, sometimes, are even unaware of the affiliation of the church they attend or the existence of the controversy itself.
 This makes it difficult to use survey numbers as an indicator of the relative strength of any given Church.
-Also, the geographical factor plays a major role in the number of adherents, as the Ukrainian population tends to be more churchgoing in the western part of the country rather than in the UOC(MP)'s heartland in southern and eastern Ukraine.
+Also, the geographical factor plays a major role in the number of adherents, as the Ukrainian population tends to be more churchgoing in the western part of the country rather than in the UOC's heartland in southern and eastern Ukraine.

-On 27 May 2022, the Ukrainian Orthodox Church (UOC) formally cut ties and declared independence from the Russian Orthodox Church.

 Statistics on the number of parishes may be more reliable and consistent, even though they may not necessarily directly translate into the numbers of adherents.
-By number of parishes and quantity of church buildings, the UOC(MP)'s strong base is central and north-western Ukraine.
+By number of parishes and quantity of church buildings, the UOC's strong base is central and north-western Ukraine.
 However, percentage wise (with respect to rival Orthodox Churches) its share of parishes there varies from 60 to 70 percent.
-At the same time, by percentage alone (with respect to rival Orthodox Churches) the UOC(MP)'s share of church buildings peaks in the urban russophone southern and eastern Ukrainian provinces, being as high as 90%.
-The same can be said about Transcarpathia, although there the UOC(MP)'s main rival is the Greek Catholic Church and thus its share of total church buildings is only 40%.
-The capital Kyiv is where the greatest Orthodox rivalry takes place, with the UOC(MP) holding about half of the Orthodox communities there.
-The only places where the UOC(MP) is a true minority, in both quantity, percentage and support are the former Galician provinces of Western Ukraine.
+At the same time, by percentage alone (with respect to rival Orthodox Churches) the UOC's share of church buildings peaks in the urban russophone southern and eastern Ukrainian provinces, being as high as 90%.
+The same can be said about Transcarpathia, although there the UOC's main rival is the Greek Catholic Church and thus its share of total church buildings is only 40%.
+The capital Kyiv is where the greatest Orthodox rivalry takes place, with the UOC holding about half of the Orthodox communities there.
+The only places where the UOC is a true minority, in both quantity, percentage and support are the former Galician provinces of Western Ukraine.
 There the total share of parishes does not exceed more than five percent.

-Upon declaring its independence from the Moscow Patriachate, the UOC began creating new parishes in Western Europe to serve Ukrainian refugees.
+On 27 May 2022, the Ukrainian Orthodox Church (UOC) formally cut ties and declared independence from the Russian Orthodox Church.
+Upon declaring its independence from the Moscow Patriarchate, the UOC began creating new parishes in Western Europe to serve Ukrainian refugees.
 By the end of 2022, 32 such parishes had been organized, and Bishop Veniamin (Voloshchuk) of Boyar was appointed to oversee the new diaspora parishes.
 One UOC parish exists in North America and predates the war: Nativity of the Blessed Virgin Mary, in Richmond Hill, Ontario, Canada.